-Nevertheless, in 1958 the government passed legislation, known as the Food Additives Amendment, requiring that manufacturers be able to prove that the additives in their foods were safe.
-And since there was no way to prove that Red No. 2 was safe, it was in effect banned, leaving children everywhere clueless as to how to distinguish raspberry candies from cherry or strawberry.
+Nevertheless, the government passed legislation, known as the Food Additives Amendment, requiring that manufacturers be able to prove that the additives in their foods were safe.
+And since there was no way to prove that Red No. 2 was safe, it was in effect banned in 1976, leaving children everywhere clueless as to how to distinguish raspberry candies from cherry or strawberry.

 FD&C Blue No. 1